juliaolivieri/COMP_162/lecture15/classwork.md

 ## Practice with notebook

+1. To add a new block, press "+" under the title of your notebook.
+Create a new block.
+1. To change the

 1. Create a markdown cell, write something in it, and "execute" it by pressing the "run" button or SHIFT+ENTER.
 1. Create a code cell and define a variable  using at least three of the operations in the following table: